The Corporate Manslaughter Act

 An organisation is guilty of the offence if the way in which it manages or organises its activities causes a death and amounts to a gross breach of a relevant duty of care to the deceased.
 A substantial part of the breach must have been in the way activities were managed by the senior management of the organisation.

-The new offence builds on the responsibilities that employers and organisations already owe to their employees and members of the general public, with regard to the premises they occupy and the activities they carry out.
+The offence built on the responsibilities that employers and organisations already owed to their employees and members of the general public, with regard to the premises occupied and the activities carried out.

-Previously, an organisation could only be convicted of manslaughter if a ‘directing mind’ – i.e. a senior manager or director – was also personally liable.
+Before the introduction of the Act, an organisation could only be convicted of manslaughter if a ‘directing mind’ – i.e. a senior manager or director – was also personally liable.
 However, this did not reflect the reality of the way decisions are made in large organisations and there were very few prosecutions as a result.
-The new offence is concerned with the corporate liability of the organisation itself, allowing this to be assessed on a wider basis and providing greater accountability for serious management failings across the organisation.
-It will continue to be possible to bring prosecutions for gross negligence manslaughter against individuals, where there is sufficient evidence and it is in the public interest to do so.
+Under the Act, the offence is concerned with the corporate liability of the organisation itself, allowing this to be assessed on a wider basis and providing greater accountability for serious management failings across the organisation.

-When determining whether an organisation is guilty of the new offence of corporate manslaughter, the courts will look at management systems and practices across the organisation and whether an adequate standard of care was applied to the fatal activity.
-Juries will be required to consider the extent to which an organisation was in breach of its health and safety requirements and how serious those failings were.
-They will be able to consider the culture that exists within an organisation regarding health and safety issues.
+When determining whether an organisation is guilty of the offence of corporate manslaughter, the courts will look at management systems and practices across the organisation and whether an adequate standard of care was applied to the fatal activity.
+Juries are required to consider the extent to which an organisation was in breach of its health and safety requirements and how serious those failings were.
+They are able to consider the culture that exists within an organisation regarding health and safety issues.
 Lax management attitudes that result in a lower standard of care than could reasonably be expected will be punished.

 - an unlimited fine;

-- a publicity order requiring an organisation to publicise its conviction and certain details of the offence; and
+- a publicity order requiring the organisation to publicise its conviction and certain details of the offence; and

 - a remedial order requiring the organisation to address the cause of the fatal injury.

-As is usual with new legislation, cases brought under the Act took a while to reach court, with the first prosecutions involving small companies.
-However, recent cases show that that the courts will take very seriously breaches of health and safety laws that lead to someone being killed.
+Cases brought under the Act took a while to reach court, with the first prosecutions involving small companies.
+However, more recent cases, although few in number, show that that the courts take very seriously breaches of health and safety laws that lead to someone being killed.